exio78/etl_projects/README.md

 <br>
 <h2>Extraction:</h2>
 <br>
-<p>I extracted the data from the FRED webpage: https://fred.stlouisfed.org and from the World bank webpage: https://www.worldbank.org/en/home using the datareader module in python, you see how I did it on the economic_data.ipynb file inside of the directory 3. economic_data</p>
+<p>I extracted the data from the FRED webpage: https://fred.stlouisfed.org and from the World bank webpage: https://www.worldbank.org/en/home using the datareader module in python, you can see how I did it on the economic_data.ipynb file inside of the directory 3. economic_data</p>
 <br>
 <h2>Cleaning</h2>
 <br>